 Reasons You Should Mix Wet & Dry Cat Food

 While dry food helps with your cat’s oral health, wet food helps with hydration.
-Cats are descended from desert animals, and they don’t need a lot of water to survive, but sometimes they forget that they need some water and can get dehydrated even if they have water in their bowl.
+Cats are descended from desert animals, and they do not need a lot of water to survive, but sometimes they forget that they need some water and can get dehydrated even if they have water in their bowl.
 Wet food provides both nutrition and extra hydration that dry food doesn’t.
-Adding a little bit of wet food into your cat’s diet can help promote kidney health by keeping them well hydrated.
+Adding a little bit of wet food to your cat’s diet can help promote kidney health by keeping them hydrated.

 It’s Cost Efficient

 Mixing cat foods can be a great way to save money.
-Both wet and dry food is expensive, but by feeding your cat, you can cut down on the amount they’re eating in general.
-Wet food tends to be more filling and will leave your cat satiated for longer, but it is extremely expensive for dry food.
-Using dry food to supplement means that your cat won’t be eating as much of either, or both food containers will go further than they would on their own.
+Both wet and dry food are expensive, but by feeding your cat a mixture, you can cut down on the amount they are eating in general.
+Wet food tends to be more filling and will leave your cat satiated for longer, but it is extremely expensive compared to dry food.
+Using dry food to supplement the wet food means that your cat won’t be eating as much of either, or both food containers will go further than they would on their own.

 Dos of Mixing Cat Foods